- Attend Events

 The AAA seeks to provide support and community for anthropologists throughout the spectrum of professional activities.
 As a result, the information provided below is intended to benefit practicing anthropologists in a variety of academic and non-academic settings.

 Help us maintain a central location of Resources for Practitioners.
-Please contact Katie Vizenor to suggest any additional services or sites of value to our community of practicing anthropologists.
+Please contact Daniel Ginsberg to suggest any additional services or sites of value to our community of practicing anthropologists.

-The Committee on Practicing, Applied and Public Interest Anthropology was established in 2008 to explore and engage the range of issues emerging as a result of the increasing number of anthropologists in and outside the academy doing practicing, applied and public interest work.
-The responsibilities of the Committee range from establishing liaisons with appropriate Sections to help serve the interest of practicing, applied and public anthropology, to developing recommendations for training and professional development.
+The Former Committee on Practicing, Applied and Public Interest Anthropology was established in 2008 to explore and engage the range of issues emerging as a result of the increasing number of anthropologists in and outside the academy doing practicing, applied and public interest work.
+The responsibilities of the Committee, now handled as part of the Members Programmatic Advocacy and Advisory Committee, range from establishing liaisons with appropriate Sections to help serve the interest of practicing, applied and public anthropology, to developing recommendations for training and professional development.
 Please visit the CoPAPIA page for further information on the work of this committee.

 In addition, the National Association for the Practice of Anthropology (NAPA) was founded in 1983 to promote the practice of anthropology and the interests of practicing anthropologists, and to further the practice of anthropology as a profession.
 The NAPA website features a blog, member publications, advice for starting a Local Practitioner Organization (LPO), and more.